Location

 Leadership & Acknowledgments

-This project is led by CSTA (Bryan Twarek and Jake Koressel), in collaboration with WestEd (Dr. Aleata Hubbard Cheuoua, Dr. Yvonne Kao, and Megan Schneider), the Institute of Advancing Computing Education (IACE: Dr. Monica McGill and Dr. Julie Smith), and other partners (including AI4K12: Dr. Christina Gardner McCune and Dr. Dave Touretzky & ASICS: Dr. Michael Lachney, Dr. Jean Ryoo, and Dr. Rafi Santo).
+This project is led by CSTA (Bryan Twarek and Jake Koressel), in collaboration with WestEd (Dr. Aleata Hubbard Cheuoua, Dr. Yvonne Kao, and Megan Schneider), the Institute of Advancing Computing Education (IACE: Dr. Monica McGill and Dr. Julie Smith), and other partners (including AI4K12: Dr. Christina Gardner McCune and Dr. Dave Touretzky & ASICS: Dr. Michael Lachney, Dr. Jean Ryoo, Dr. Rafi Santo, and Dr. David Phelps).
 In addition to our writing team, this project is supported by an impressive group of advisors and reviewers who graciously volunteer their time.

 We thank Amazon Future Engineer, Google, and the National Science Foundation for serving as catalyst partners.
 We also appreciate CSTA, the Association for Computing Machinery (ACM), Microsoft, and the Kapor Foundation for their contributions.